 - Representative Office (Oficina de Representacion): Although this legal entity can be foreign-owned, representative offices cannot conduct income-generating activities, so are only suitable for market research and promoting the parent company.
 To register a company in Bolivia as a Representative office can be suitable if you’re not committed to expanding in Bolivia just yet.

-Register your company / legal entity
+Register your company / legal entity in Bolivia

 The process to a company formation in Bolivia can take around ten weeks, and requires a minimum share capital of just US$1.
 Businesses are required to have a physical office, so before getting started, you must purchase or rent office space in the country.